-- 7.4.8 In the event of a refusal or failure on the part of the Audit IPMS Client to undertake to the Enforcement Agency's satisfaction any actions required by a Warning Notice of Breach within the timetable specified therein, the Audit IPMS Client will-may promptly be formally advised by the Enforcement Agency that a Public Censure Notice is to be prepared for widespread publication.
-The Audit IPMS Client will be sent an advance copy of the intended Public Censure Notice, which will: - (a) identify the Audit IPMS Client by name; - (b) give details of the breach; - (c) list all requests/orders previously made of the Audit IPMS Client; - (d) report on whether an independent audit has been ordered and, if so, state the results of the audit: - (e) state that at the date of publication, the requests of the Caution Notice(s) of Breach and the orders of the Warning Notice(s) of Breach have not been complied with; - (f) specify a final timetable by which any corrective action must be completed by the Audit IPMS Client. - 7.4.9 The Audit IPMS Client will also be advised that publication of the Public Censure Notice will not occur until a specified time period has elapsed from the date the advance copy of the public censure notice is sent, (the period of time is at the discretion of the Enforcement Agency).
-If the Enforcement Agency is fully satisfied that the Audit IPMS Client has fully complied as ordered prior to the date the Public Censure Notice is due to be published, then the Public Censure Notice shall not be published. - 7.4.10 If the Public Censure Notice is proceeded with, it must be published, as soon as reasonably practicable: - (a) in the New Zealand Gazette;
+- 7.4.8 In the event of a refusal or failure on the part of the Audit IPMS Client to undertake to the Enforcement Agency's satisfaction any actions required by a Warning Notice of Breach within the timetable specified therein, the Audit IPMS Client may promptly be formally advised by the Enforcement Agency that a Public Censure Notice is to be prepared for widespread publication.
+The Audit IPMS Client will be sent an advance copy of the intended Public Censure Notice, which will: - (a) identify the Audit IPMS Client by name; - (b) give details of the breach; - (c) list all requests/orders previously made of the Audit IPMS Client; - (d) report on whether an independent audit has been ordered and, if so, state the results of the audit; - (e) state that at the date of publication, the requests of the Caution Notice(s) of Breach and the orders of the Warning Notice(s) of Breach have not been complied with; - (f) specify a final timetable by which any corrective action must be completed by the Audit IPMS Client. - 7.4.9 The Audit IPMS Client will also be advised that publication of the Public Censure Notice will not occur until a specified time period has elapsed from the date the advance copy of the public censure notice is sent, (the period of time is at the discretion of the Enforcement Agency).
+If the Enforcement Agency is fully satisfied that the Audit IPMS Client has fully complied as ordered prior to the date the Public Censure Notice is due to be published, then the Public Censure Notice shall not be published. - 7.4.10 If the Public Censure Notice is proceeded with, it must be published, as soon as reasonably practicable: - (a) in the New Zealand Gazette; - (b) in the TCF's newsletter: - (c) on the TCF's website for the remainder of the Determination's duration; - (d) on the censured party's website for at least six months (or until the Determination expires) in the form of a summary of the notice that has been approved by the Enforcement Agency with a link to the notice published under clause 7.4.10(c) above.
+The summary and link to the notice must be clearly visible and placed on the most frequently visited page of the censured party's website that is associated with switching to the censured party.

-- (b) in the TCF's newsletter: and, at the Enforcement Agency's discretion, may be published in any relevant industry newsletter or magazine, in the national newspapers or in Consumer bulletins. - (c) on the TCF's website for the remainder of the Determination's duration; - (d) on the censured party's website for at least six months (or until the Determination expires) in the form of a summary of the notice that has been approved by the Enforcement Agency with a link to the notice published under clause 7.4.10(c) above.
-The summary and link to the notice must be clearly visible and placed on the most frequently visited page of the censured party's website that is associated with switching to the censured party. - 7.4.11 If the Public Censure Notice is proceeded with, it may be published in any relevant industry newsletter or magazine, in the national newspapers, in Consumer bulletins or on the Commerce Commission's website.
+7.4.11 If the Public Censure Notice is proceeded with, it may be published in any relevant industry newsletter or magazine, in the national newspapers, in Consumer bulletins or on the Commerce Commission's website.